Saturday, March 29, 2025

 1 Kings 19:15-16 (NLT) says, 'Then the Lord told Elijah, "Go back the same way you came, and travel to the wilderness of Damascus.
 When you arrive there, anoint Hazael to be king of Aram.
 Then anoint Jehu grandson of Nimshi to be king of Israel, and anoint Elisha son of Shaphat from the town of Abel-meholah to replace you as my prophet."'

 There's a new role in a new season for Elijah.
 What is that role?
-His new role was to anoint and to mentor a new generation of kings and prophet!
+To anoint and to mentor a new generation of kings and prophet!
 In other words, the Lord moved him on to become a spiritual father and a mentor now.
 It's not just a re-direction!
 It's a promotion!
 A new level!
 The next level!

 You see, God remembered and appreciated all that Elijah had done in the earlier season or seasons of his life.
 And now, at this juncture, a new season and a new stage of life had begun to spring forth!
 Today, the Lord is speaking the same to you too.